Igloo (2019 film): Plot

 Maadhangi finally came and consoled Suresh.
 They reluctantly agree for their marriage.
 Both Ramya and Shiva were on cloud nine.
 Their happiness was short-lived when they find out that Ramya has stage three blood cancer and has to undergo an abortion as she needs to start chemotherapy.
 Shiva stands strong and refuses to abort his babies.
 Despite repeated requests from the doctors, Shiva refuses to harm his babies.
 At the same time, he swears to take care of Ramya carefully.
 Ramya starts her chemo treatments.
 As the chemo progresses, she loses her hair and feels insecure about that.
 On top of that, her mood swings gave Shiva a tough time.
 He kept aside his anger issues and took care of Ramya.

 Ramya made a bucket list for her and Shiva to do before something bad happened to her.
 However, her mood swings went so bad that she started cursing the babies she carrying.
 She could not tolerate the pain that the chemo instills on her body.
 She wanted to get rid of the pain.
 She tried to take a drug which would reduce the pain but at the same time may harm the babies.
 Shiva tries his best to bring her out of the thought of harming the babies.

 The delivery date arrives.
 Ramya gives birth to twin sisters.
 Shiva gets emotional after seeing his daughters.
 Although Ramya felt alright during the birth, she also felt that her end was very near.
 She refuses to see her babies as it would instill the will to live and make the dying process more painful.
 As her situation gets worse, she starts to vomit blood and was admitted in the hospital.
-Finally, she agrees to see her babies and named them Vaishu and Aishu.
+Finally, she agrees to see her babies and named them Vaishu and Aishu before dying.

-The film ends with Vaishu opening her eyes from the operation as Shiva finishes the story.
+The film ends with Vaishu opening her eyes from the operation as Shiva finishes the story, reconciling emotionally as the film ends.